SamhammerAG/Samhammer.Swagger/README.md

 }
 ```

-For usage of auth2 codeflow setup settings in appsettings.json:
+For setup of auth2 codeflow add this to appsettings.json:
 ```js
   "SwaggerAuthOptions": {
     "ClientId": "<<ClientId>>",